jhudson8/restful-redux/docs/collections.md

 import { modelProvider } from 'restful-redux';
 import { searchProducts, addToCart } from './actions';

-function ProductListComponent ({ model, addToCart }) {
+// `model` is automatically injected into this component props by the modelProvider function ProductListComponent ({ model, addToCart }) {
   const products = model.value();
+  const numProducts = products && model.data().totalCount;
   if (model.fetchError()) {
     // model.fetchError() returns the error payload: { headers, status, statusText, url, value }
     return <div>Sorry, we could not load your products</div>